-Tracy is owner of three of Houston’s most successful restaurants – Backstreet Cafe, Hugo’s and Caracol.
+Tracy is owner of four of Houston’s most successful restaurants – Backstreet Cafe, Hugo’s, Caracol and Xochi.
 In 1983, the geologist-turned-restaurateur decided to forsake the plotting of America’s geothermal energy fields for a more people-oriented profession when she opened her first restaurant, Backstreet Cafe, with her uncle in an old house on the edge of Houston’s River Oaks.
 It was the turning point of her career and life.
 She met and married Hugo Ortega, whom she hired to work at Backstreet Cafe, and together they have opened Hugo’s (2002) and Caracol (2013), and published two cookbooks: Hugo Ortega’s Street Food of Mexico (2012) and Backstreet Kitchen: Seasonal Recipes from Our Neighborhood Cafe (2013).
-The Houston native has been recognized for her accomplishments by the Houston Business Journaland The Wine Enthusiast,was named Outstanding Restaurateur of the Year by the Texas Restaurant Association and Restaurateur of the Year at the Houston Culinary Awards.
+The Houston native has been recognized for her accomplishments by the Houston Business Journal and The Wine Enthusiast, was semi-finalist for Outstanding Restaurateur for the 2016 James Beard Foundation Awards, was named Outstanding Restaurateur of the Year by the Texas Restaurant Association and Restaurateur of the Year at the Houston Culinary Awards.
 She is currently a board member of the Texas Restaurant Association.
-Tracy is also co-operator of Trevisio Restaurant & Conference Center, located in the Texas Medical Center, and part owner of Prego restaurant in Rice Village.
+Tracy is also co-operator of Third Coast Restaurant, located in the Texas Medical Center, and part owner of Prego restaurant in Rice Village.

+The winner of Best Chef: Southwest at the prestigious 2017 James Beard Foundation Awards started with very humble beginnings.
 Hugo was raised in Mexico City and Puebla, Mexico, and learned his love of cooking from his mother and grandmother, a revered mole maker.
 At age 17, he left Mexico for Houston and began his career in the restaurant industry as a dishwasher and busboy at Backstreet Cafe before graduating from culinary school and later becoming its executive chef and owner, along with wife Tracy Vaught.
-His American Dream continued when they opened Hugo’s in 2002.
-In 2013 they opened Caracol, a Mexican coastal kitchen, in Houston’s Galleria area.
+His American Dream continued when they opened Hugo’s in 2002, featuring regional Mexican cuisine; Caracol, a Mexican coastal kitchen, in Houston’s Galleria area in 2013; and Xochi, celebrating the flavors of Oaxaca, in early 2017 in the Marriott marquis Houston Downtown.
 Hugo has published two cookbooks: Hugo Ortega’s Street Food of Mexico (2012) and Backstreet Kitchen: Seasonal Recipes from Our Neighborhood Cafe (2013).
-He was a six-time finalist for Best Chef: Southwest at the prestigious James Beard Awards (2012, 2013, 2014, 2015, 2016, 2017).
+He was a James Beard Award finalist for six consecutive years, 2012-2017.
 Hugo is one of Houston’s most acclaimed chefs and believes that a chef is only as good as the last meal he cooked.
 He remains a fixture in his four restaurant kitchens, is an avid bicyclist, and enjoys spending time at the beach with his family.

 Executive Pastry Chef